Valentín Carboni: Italy youth

+Argentina youth

-In March of the latter year, he switched allegiance to Argentina and received his first official call-up to the Argentine senior national team, having been included in the preliminary list for the 2022 FIFA World Cup qualification matches against Venezuela and Ecuador.
+In March 2022, he switched allegiance to Argentina and received his first official call-up to the Argentine senior national team, having been included in the preliminary list for the 2022 FIFA World Cup qualification matches against Venezuela and Ecuador.

 In May 2022, he was included by head coach Javier Mascherano in the Argentine under-20 squad that took part in the Maurice Revello Tournament in France, as the Albiceleste eventually finished in fifth place, after winning the play-off match against Japan.

-In October 2022, he was included by head coach Lionel Scaloni in Argentina's preliminary squad for the 2022 FIFA World Cup in Qatar, although he did not make the cut to the final 26-men list.
+In October 2022, he was included by head coach Lionel Scaloni in Argentina's preliminary squad for the 2022 FIFA World Cup in Qatar, although he did not make the cut to the final 26-man list.

 In March 2023, he was called up again to the Argentina senior national team for two friendly matches against Panama and Curaçao.

+In May of the same year, he was included in the final squad for the 2023 FIFA U-20 World Cup in Argentina.
+On the debut on 20 May he scored his first goal in a 2–1 victory against Uzbekistan.

+Argentina senior

+Carboni made his debut for the senior Argentina national team on 26 March 2024 in a friendly against Costa Rica, substituting Ángel Di María in the 82nd minute.

+In June 2024, and with only two matches played with Argentina senior team, Carboni was included in Lionel Scaloni's final 26-man Argentina squad for the 2024 Copa América.

 Style of play

 Carboni is a left-footed attacking midfielder who mainly operates in the number 10 role, but can also play as a centre-forward, an inverted winger on the right side, or a mezzala.
-An elegant, composed and creative player, he frequently moves between his team's attacking lines, whether he keeps possession with his ball control, finds team-mates via through passes or first-touch combinations, or directly goes for the shot from short or long range.
+An elegant, composed, and creative player, he frequently moves between his team's attacking lines, whether he keeps possession with his ball control, finds team-mates via through passes or first-touch combinations, or directly goes for the shot from short or long range.

-Despite being mainly regarded for his offensive contributions, thanks to his vision, his individual technique and his dribbling skills, he has proved to be effective in the defensive side of his game, as well, especially because of his work rate.
+Despite being mainly regarded for his offensive contributions, thanks to his vision, his individual technique, and his dribbling skills, he has proved to be effective in the defensive side of his game, as well, especially because of his work rate.

 He named his fellow countryman Lionel Messi as his biggest source of inspiration.

 In September 2022, Carboni was included in The Guardian's list of the 60 best talents in the world to be born in 2005.